NHIndustries NH90: Greece

 In August 2003, Greece ordered 20 NH90s with an option for 14 more.
 In early 2013, the German newspaper Bild alleged that Airbus officials paid €41 million in bribes to Greek officials to secure the order; Airbus stated that the claim was "groundless".
 On 12 December it was stated that deliveries would start again after an embargo by the Hellenic Government, with four helicopters being of the SPECOPS specification.

 By early 2017, 12 NH90s had been delivered and were in service, with eight aircraft yet to be delivered.
 By December 2023, there were 16 NH90 in service, which operated alongside around twelve AS332 Super Puma and 60 older UH-1H (AB-205) as multirole helicopters; at this time it was announced the UH-60 was selected to replace both these older types.
 All 20 were delivered by October 2025.
+The follow-on support contract was signed in December 2025.